JDMF-05/Data_Vis_Group_Assignment_JDM_MD_FL/assets/scripts/How_To_Read.md

 For the site development we used cargo, while it's a very useful tool, it doesn't permit us to have the full .html, .css and .js files.

-So we've reuploded the structure on cargo in this part of the repository, following the seemless page division on cargo:
+So we've reuploded the structure on cargo in this part of the repository:

 [<img src="../images/05.png" width="800" alt="Placeholder image">]()